Writing Tips for Nursing School Students

 Chicago Manual of Style (CMS)

-First published in 1907 by the University of Chicago Press, CMS (also known as CMOS or, simply, Chicago) features two citation systems, the notes and bibliography, and the author and date.
-Used primarily by historians, who place high importance on a text’s origin, the notes and bibliography includes a superscript number with a corresponding footnote or endnote.
+CMS (also known as CMOS or, simply, Chicago) features two citation systems, the notes and bibliography, and the author and date.
+This style is used primarily by historians, who place high importance on a text's origin.
+The notes and bibliography include a superscript number with a corresponding footnote or endnote.
 Scientific professionals use the author and date citation, a generic parenthetical system with similarities to other citation styles.
-In either case, students must also document their sources in a bibliography.
 The CMS official website provides additional information, including changes to citation systems in the current edition.

 "Punishment, then, will tend to become the most hidden part of the penal process".1